AkamAzizi/AkamAzizi/README.md

 ##  Fun Facts

-- 🥋 Brazilian Jiu-Jitsu practitioner (working on a BJJ training app!)
+- Brazilian Jiu-Jitsu practitioner (working on a BJJ training app!)
-- 📚 Active in open-source community
+- Active in open-source community
-- 🎯 Passionate about teaching and mentoring new developers
+- Passionate about teaching and mentoring new developers
-- 🌍 Based in Västerås, Sweden
+- Based in Västerås, Sweden

 ---

-> *"The best way to predict the future is to create it."* – Alan Kay

 **Open to collaborations, internships, and full-time opportunities in AI/Software Development!**